attaulla2000/meeting-agenda/README.md

 - USIPI is a 501c3 non-profit organization registered in Washington, DC.
 - We have an office in a shared space building.
-- USIPI has seven board members of those, four are <em>executive members</em>
+- USIPI has seven board members of those, four are <strong>executive members</strong>

-<p> Board Members <em> Hyder Khan, Ali Rahman, Ayub Ibrahim, Attaulla Khan,</em> Nasir Mujawar, Nazar Khan, Zafar Siddiqui and Omair Farooqui </p>
+<p> Board Members </strong> Hyder Khan, Ali Rahman, Ayub Ibrahim, Attaulla Khan,</strong> Nasir Mujawar, Nazar Khan, Zafar Siddiqui and Omair Farooqui </p>
 <p> Board members meet about once a month.
 Executive members meet weekly on conference calls and once a year physically. </p>

 #### ------------------------- Domain of Activity ----------------------